kvdmolen/DTIP/index.md

 Understanding their distinct roles, and the difference between an **identifier** and an **identity** is essential:

-- The DID is an **identifier**.
-It says nothing about who or what that entity actually is.
+- The DID provides a unique **identifier**.
+It says nothing about who or what that identifier actually is.
 Think of it as an empty wallet.
-- The VC can provide the **identity**: a verifiable proof of a legal name, registration number, certification or membership, issued by recognized parties.
+- The VC provides the **identity**: a verifiable proof of a legal name, registration number, certification or membership, issued by recognized parties.
+It's the card inside the wallet.

-And a VC is **bound** to a DID: it's essentially the identity or membership card in the wallet.
+Note that a VC is **bound** to a DID, meaning that a VC is always issued to one specific DID.

 ### 2.1 Decentralized Identifiers (DIDs)

-A **DID** is a globally unique identifier, represented by a simple string.
+So a **DID** is a globally unique identifier, represented by a simple string.
 It resolves to a **DID Document**.
 DIDs are not controlled by any central authority.
 They are anchored through various methods, on web domains (`did:web`), derived purely from cryptographic keys (`did:key`), or registered on distributed ledgers.

 At its core, a DID represents a public/private key pair.
 The public DID Document contains the corresponding public key, and the holder possesses the private key.
 Anyone can verify that a message or signature came from the DID holder by checking it against the public key, without needing to contact any authority.